 The project participants are Terrestre Ambiental Ltda and Econergy Brasil Ltda of Brazil.
-The host Party Brazil meets all relevant participation requirements.
+The host Party Brazil meets all relevant participation requirements and has provided written approval of voluntary participation in the project.
 No participating Annex I Party is yet identified.